Yutaka-Sawada/Rename7/README.md

 Set the "/locale" option, only when you use files in a same Code Page always.

-### [ About "/invalid" option ]
+### [ About "/windows" option ]

-&nbsp; You may want to sanitize invalid filenames on Windows OS.
+&nbsp; You may want to sanitize invalid (or bad) filenames on Windows OS.
 You cannot treat such filenames on Windows Explorer normally.
 Then, you can replace them to safe names.
-When you set "/invalid" option, it doesn't rename Unicode characters.
+When you set "/windows" option, it doesn't rename Unicode characters.
 If you want to replace Unicode characters also, you need to run Rename.exe with "/encode" option again.